moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Track Request Parameters: The parameters are defined in
 {{version-specific-params}}

-* Subscribe Filter: Identifies acceptable values for start and end group(s)/object(s) to be delivered.
+* Location Filter: Identifies acceptable values for start and end group(s)/object(s) to be delivered.
 See ({{sub-filter}}).

-For filter value of "Absolute", the following interpretation holds:
+For filter value of "AbsoluteStart", the following interpretation holds:

 * StartGroup: The start Group ID.
 This field MUST be present.

 * StartObject: The start Object ID within the group corresponding to the StartGroup.
+Omitting this field implies objects from the beginning of the group.

+The fields EndGroup and EndObject MUST NOT be present.

+For filter value of "AbsoluteRange", the following interpretation holds:

+* StartGroup: The start Group ID.
+This field MUST be present.

+* StartObject: The start Object ID within the group corresponding to the StartGroup.
+Omitting this field implies objects from the beginning of the group.

 * EndGroup: The end Group ID.
-If omitted implies an open-ended subscription and continues to the end of the track.
+This field MUST be present.

 * EndObject: The end Object ID.
-This field MUST NOT be present if the EndGroup is omitted.
+Omitting this field implies until the end of group specified in EndGroup.

 On successful subscription, the publisher MUST reply with a SUBSCRIBE_OK,